patarleth/ollama-postgres-rag-test/README.md

 ## RAG data

-Group WEHA town council meetings by month year.
+Grouped the WEHA town council meetings by month and year.
 Data sourced from ical docs https://www.westhartfordct.gov/government-services/meetings-agendas

 The 3 generated (morning) meeting strings for the doc titled "November 2024 Meetings in West Hartford" ...